 It started as a result of my work as the director of design at Costas Kondylis and Partners, a large New York firm.
 I had worked there briefly when I was just out of architecture school in the ’90s and had rejoined the company in 2005, when Kondylis himself hired me to lead his design team.
 He seemed to take a liking to me, or rather, my drawing and speaking skills.

-Born in Burundi to Greek parents, Kondylis was a handsome, impeccably dressed transplant who exuded a smooth continental charm common to certain aristocratic expats who had landed on the Upper East Side.
+Born in Burundi to Greek parents, Kondylis was a handsome, impeccably dressed transplant who exuded a smooth continental charm common to certain aristocratic expats who had landed on the Upper East Side of Manhattan.
 More Gianni Agnelli than Frank Lloyd Wright, he played up his old-world image and used it to project a “brand.”
 I suspect that Kondylis, much like Werner Herzog, was in on the joke: He exaggerated his mannerisms and posture to make himself stand out even more in the world of New York architects, who usually let their buildings speak for them.

 His buildings didn’t have much to say.
 For the most part, they were utilitarian boxes whose designs resulted from an attempt to find a way to satisfy the restrictive New York City zoning laws, the dictates of the know-it-all market analysts, and the tight purse-strings of developer clients – a formula that almost guaranteed banal architecture with a capital “B.” It was clear to everyone involved that the purpose of these structures was to make money, plain and simple.
 So as far as character goes, Kondylis was far more interesting and colorful than any of the buildings that came out of his shop.
-And I’ll give him this — he knew how to hustle and sell.
+But I’ll give him this — he knew how to hustle and sell.

 Having built a reputation among demanding New York City developers in the 1990s as a no-nonsense outfit able to complete large and complicated projects on time and on budget, the firm had come to specialize in luxury high-rise residential design.
 When I became head of design in 2005, it had started riding a wave of development in emerging markets, a boom that spanned an arc from St. Petersburg to Dubai.